Families First Coronavirus Response Act:

 - Employers may not substitute E-PSLA for any prior paid leave they may have provided to employees for COVID-19 related reasons (or any other reason)

 - Employers my allow employees to use E-PSLA paid leave before they use any accrued paid leave that the employer provides

 - After the first workday of receiving E-PSLA pay, employers may require employees to provide notice pertaining to status of absence in accordance with existing policies pertaining to “call outs”

 - Employers are required to post a notice in the workplace alongside other related labor law posters regarding the availability of E-PSLA (Secretary of Labor must provide the notice within 7 days, and so watch for such a notice)

 - Employers are not permitted to retaliate against employee who use E-PSLA and there will be penalties to employers for failure to pay under the provisions of E-PSLA

 In light of the payment requirements outline above, employers will be granted refundable tax credits against the employer portion of Social Security taxes.
 The tax credits is 100% of E-PSLA and E-FMLA payments made by the employer, up to the aforementioned per employee caps.

 Our team at MNMW is working constantly to bring you the most recent news and updates related to the COVID-19 crisis that could impact you and your loved ones.
-In a continuing effort to maintain the health and safety of our valued clients, our team, and the community and to cooperate with the advice of health officials, MNMW office will be closed until further notice.
+In a continuing effort to maintain the health and safety of our valued clients, our team, and the community and to cooperate with the advice of health officials, MNMW lobbies in Fort Myers and Naples will be closed to the public until further notice.